Kim Hye-song (boxer)

-Kim Hye-song (Korean: 김혜성; born 2 December 1984) is a North Korean world champion silver medallist boxer.
+Kim Hye-song (Korean: 김혜성; born 2 December 1984) is a North Korean world championship silver medallist boxer.
 She was born in South Hamgyong Province.

 She represented North Korea in the 2012 Summer Olympics taking place in London in the flyweight division.
 She lost 9–12 in the Round of 16 to Russia's Elena Savelyeva in the first ever women's boxing bout at the Olympics.